-- It gives comfort to your family, that your wishes are heard and followed. - It is sometimes described as a final letter to your family. - A Will is not required for estate administration if you don't own a house and you have less than \$15,000 in any bank or other institution.
+- It gives comfort to your family, that your wishes are heard and followed. - It is sometimes described as a final letter to your family. - A Will is not essential for estate administration if you don't own a house and you have less than \$15,000 in any bank or other institution but is recommended to ensure your wishes are met regarding your assets.